thinkzone.wlonk.com

 Terms of Use - KML

-You may use (and modify) the downloaded Solar System Model KML files without restriction.
+You may use and modify the downloaded Solar System Model KML files without restriction.
 The KML files are internally marked as created by thinkzone.wlonk.com, Keith Enevoldsen, with No Rights Reserved (CC0).